CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To list the properties of an object, move the navigator object to it and use the following commands:

+* Selects the previous property and reports it for the navigator object.
-* NVDA+Shift+LeftArrow or NVDA+Shift+RightArrow: select previous or next property and announce it for the navigator object.
+* Selects the next property and reports it for the navigator object.
-* NVDA+LeftArrow : Announce the navigator object's currently selected property.
+* Reports the currently selected property for the navigator object; two presses displays this information in a browseable message.

+These three commands are unassigned by default; you will have to assign them in the Input gesture dialog to use them.

 The list of the supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, Python class, Python class mro.

-This feature is an improvement of [NVDA developer guide][2] example 3
+This feature is an improvement of an example in [NVDA developer guide][5].

-If you have installed [Speech history review and copying][3]  add-on from Tyler Spivey and James Scholes, you may use it to copy and paste the announced property to review it.
-Review via copy/paste is especially useful for pythonClassMRO since it may be long.

 ## Extended script description mode